Accueil

 Observatoires ORE

-These watercourses are complemented by experimental facilities in Rennes and Saint-Pée-sur-Nivelle.
-The system is rounded out by individual-centred genetic simulation tools for experimentation on virtual populations.
+These stations are complemented by experimental facilities in Rennes and Saint-Pée-sur-Nivelle.
+The ORE is also develops and uses individual-centred genetic models to experiment with virtual populations.

 article